RealDotNetDave/dotNetTips.Spargine/README.md

 > <a href="README-5.md" target="_blank">Click here</a> for the .NET 5 version of Spargine.

-## GitHub
+## NewGet
-All of the assemblies listed below can be found on GitHub by <a href="https://www.nuget.org/profiles/davidmccarter" target="_blank">clicking here</a>.
+All of the assemblies listed below can be found on NuGet by <a href="https://www.nuget.org/profiles/davidmccarter" target="_blank">clicking here</a>.

 ## Projects
 ![Spargine Layout](docs/graphics/Spargine.6.svg)